Regaez/grav-plugin-api/docs/AUTHENTICATION.md

 In order to enable this feature, you must give a user the `api.pages_advanced_access` role.

-Within the user account file, `user/accounts/*.yaml`, you must specify an nested object structure, such as:
+Within the user account file, `user/accounts/*.yaml` (where `*` represents a username), you must specify a nested object structure, such as:

 ```yaml
 api: